 A recent factor in my decision was the revelation by Jack Lowe, of the Lifeboat Station Project, that his most successful Instagram post, which reached 60k impressions, led to just one website visit (his post here).
 This reinforced the feeling that Instagram does not lead anywhere but feeds a closed loop.
 Since announcing the shuttering of his account Jack has stated that he has gained an additional 200 new followers, which is evidence to the next Instagram fact.
 The platform is full of fake and spam accounts used by media buyers to purchase engagement to justify their existence.
 It is also not in Instagram interests to vet these accounts as user engagement is a factor in determining share price.
 Premium engagement has turned the platform into an arms race.
 However this lack of vetting is cost brands, according to cyber security firm Cheq, $1.3bn in 2019.
 That is to say brands pay influencers, expect to reach the influencer’s audience; if the influencer’s numbers are fake, the brand is paying to reach followers who do not actually exist.

 Instagram has announced plans to allow creators to sell directly from the platform.
 This is, no doubt, another attempt to commercialise the platform through charging a sales percentage.
 It was suggested that photographers with a high following would benefit from print sales when this feature commences.
-I have no doubt that Instagram’s algorithms will prioritise those who spend to boost their engagement.
+Call me a cynic but I have no doubt that Instagram’s algorithms will prioritise those who spend to boost their engagement.
 In addition to this is the unsuitability of the platform for print sales.
-The platform is increasingly offering features not originally designed for which makes for a disjointed experience and print sales, with all the options and details of print item, size, finish and sales profiles are finicky enough on a computer let alone a mobile based app such as Instagram.
+The platform is increasingly offering features it was not originally designed for which makes for a disjointed experience and print sales.
+The options and details of a print item, such as size, finish and sales profiles are finicky enough on a computer let alone a mobile based app such as Instagram.

 The last factor in this equation is the lack of moral compass shown by Facebook.
 The platform has led to the eradication of a the universal baseline of facts and has encouraged and given fringe actors an amplified voice to spread disinformation which has allowed bad actors undue influence.
 These actors are given this reach due to their financial spend on the platform; this incestuous relationship benefits the few at the expense of the many.
 A more definitive list of this behaviour, complied by Jason Kint the CEO of Digital Content Next, a nonprofit trade association that develops research, holds informational events and provides policy guidance for the digital content industry, can be found here.